Strategies

 On atom11, you can automate your bids the way you want to.
 You can use parameters like clicks, ACoS, conversion, spends, etc., and compare them with either hard values or pre-calculated values like target ACoS.

-For example, if the spend is greater than a certain value and ACoS is less than the target ACOS, then reduce the bid.
+For example, if the spend is greater than a certain value and ACoS is less than the target ACoS, then reduce the bid.

 Increasing and decreasing bid modifiers

-Changing placement modifiers basis target ACoS
+Changing placement modifiers based on target ACoS

 You can make changes to placement modifiers based on target ACoS.
 For example, if the top of search is not performing well, you can reduce the modifier by 10% until it reaches 0%.
 Or, if a placement is performing well, you can increase the modifier by 5% until it reaches an upper limit of 50%.

-Increasing or decreasing bid basis inventory
+Increasing or decreasing bid based on inventory

 Bidding strategies depend on multiple things – conventionally, we talk about advertising budget, advertising goals, advertising strategy, and risk appetite.